Sinocephale: Discovery and naming

-Bohlin's species was largely ignored in the years subsequent to its original naming, only occasionally invoked to mention its significance as the first known Asian pachycephalosaur.
+Bohlin's species was largely ignored in the years following its original naming, only occasionally invoked to mention its significance as the first known Asian pachycephalosaur.
 In 1983 Hans-Dieter Sues and Peter Galton commented on the species in a paper focused on North American pachycephalosaurs, noting that based on the data from Bohlin's description the species clearly differs from definite Stegoceras material, casting doubt on its assignment to the genus.
 They considered the material to clearly be indeterminate and unidentifiable as a valid taxon below the family level.
-Robert M. Sullivan would agree with this sentiment in later papers, noting it likely belonged to Asian genus like Prenocephale but that it should be considered an undiagnostic nomen dubium.
+Robert M. Sullivan would agree with this sentiment in 2000s studies, noting it likely belonged to an Asian genus like Prenocephale but that it should be considered an undiagnostic nomen dubium.
 In her chapter on pachycephalosaurs in the 1990 encyclopedia book The Dinosauria, Teresa Maryańska offered an alternative opinion, noting points of anatomical distinctiveness compared to other pachycephalosaurids despite the scant nature of its material.
 She noted it would be worthwhile for the material to be re-examined and given its own genus.
+It is unclear if any of these authors after Bohlin examined the material or a cast firsthand.

 Further research became possible with the recognition of two plaster casts of the holotype.
 One is located at the American Museum of Natural History under the specimen number AMNH 2073, and the other at the Museum of Evolution of Uppsala University under the specimen number PMU 23186, with the former having a tag indicating its origination in Uppsala.
 These are thought to have been made by Eric Ingemar Ståhl during the original period of study, before the return of the original specimen to China.
 These were used as plastotypes for the species, meaning they function as stand-ins for the holotype (which was never given a specimen number) due to it being lost; the holotype remains the name-bearing specimen and is not considered replaced.
-In light of this discovery palaeontologist David Evans and colleagues redescribed the species; they noted that, based on how the specimen had been discussed in the literature, they were potentially the first people since Bohlin to study the anatomy firsthand instead of merely basing opinions off of the 1953 paper.
+In light of this discovery David Evans and colleagues redescribed the species in 2021; they noted that, based on how the specimen had been discussed in the literature, they were potentially the first people since Bohlin to study the anatomy firsthand instead of merely basing opinions on the 1953 paper.
 They aimed to provide a more in-depth description than the 1953 study, investigating the ornamentation and age of the animal and evaluating its phylogenetic place in the Pachycephalosauridae in light of the decades of discoveries since its naming.
-Finding the specimen to be a diagnostic, distinct species within the family, they gave it a new genus name, Sinocephale.
-It combines the prefix sino referring to China, where the specimen was found, and the Greek word kephale meaning "head", which is a common suffix for pachycephalosaur names.
+Finding the specimen to be a diagnostic (possessing distinguishing traits relative to other species), distinct species within the family, they gave it a new genus name, Sinocephale.
+It combines the prefix sino referring to China, where the specimen was found, and the Greek word kephalē (κεφαλή) meaning "head", which is a common suffix for pachycephalosaur names.